Paraguayan War: Allied losses

-Of approximately 123,000 Brazilians who fought in the Paraguayan War, the best estimates are that around 50,000 men died.
-Uruguay had about 5,600 men under arms (including some foreigners), of whom about 3,100 died.
-Argentina lost close to 30,000 men.

-The high rates of mortality were not all due to combat.
 As was common before antibiotics were developed, disease caused more deaths than war wounds.
 Bad food and poor sanitation contributed to disease among troops and civilians.
 Among the Brazilians, two-thirds of the dead died either in a hospital or on the march.
 At the beginning of the conflict, most Brazilian soldiers came from the north and northeast regions; the change from a hot to a colder climate, combined with restricted food rations, may have weakened their resistance.
 Entire battalions of Brazilians were recorded as dying after drinking water from rivers.
 Therefore, some historians believe cholera, transmitted in the water, was a leading cause of death during the war.

-Gender and ethnic aspects
+Women and ethnic aspects

 Women in the Paraguayan War

 Paraguayan women played a significant role in the Paraguayan War.
 During the period just before the war began many Paraguayan women were the heads of their households, meaning they held a position of power and authority.
 They received such positions by being widows, having children out of wedlock, or their husbands having worked as peons.
 When the war began women started to venture out of the home, becoming nurses, working with government officials, and establishing themselves into the public sphere.
 When The New York Times reported on the war in 1868, it considered Paraguayan women equal to their male counterparts.

+The support of the Paraguayan women to the war effort can be divided into two stages.
+The first is from the time the war began in 1864 to the Paraguayan evacuation of Asunción in late 1868.
+During this period of the war, peasant women became practically the sole producers of agricultural goods.
+From the conflict's outbreak, women also served the military in an auxiliary capacity.
+In addition to being nurses in military hospitals (which became increasingly valuable during the war's later stages during cholera outbreaks), those from the countryside would accompany Paraguayan army divisions in separate groups.
+These attachments were composed of volunteers who by extension were unpaid and not provided rations for (they had to share the food and supplies the enlisted men were provided).
+Regardless, they served supportive duties such as wagoning supplies, tending to casualties, digging trenches, maintaining discipline and order at camps, and acting as messengers to Asunción by reporting on the latest frontline happenings.
+Following the Paraguayan navy's defeat by Brazil's in June 1865, effectively depriving the country of any overseas trade, the Paraguayan government ordered and organized women to harvest and weave textiles, including standardized military uniforms, miscellaneous clothing, and cots for military hospitals.